matheuspassini/Tech-Company-Big-Data/README.md

 **Self-contained Transformations**:
 - **Testability**: Each transformation can be tested independently
 - **Reusability**: Transformations can be reused across different jobs
-- **Debugging**: Easier to isolate and fix issues in specific transformations
+- **Debugging**: Easier to isolate and optimize specific transformations
 - **Documentation**: Each function has a clear, single responsibility

 ### Data Quality System: